Insider’s Guide to Acing the Consulting Interview

 Here, the interviewer wants to know that you are able to remain professional throughout any type of interaction with a client and be able to handle this particular kind of situation with poise.
 You want to explain the overall situation, what your role was, specific challenges you faced and how you addressed them, action items you owned, and the overall outcome of the situation.
 This applies to all situational interview questions.
 Be prepared to go into more detail after answering the initial question.

 - Describe a time when you demonstrated leadership.

 As a project team lead or manager, leadership skills are expected.
 Were you able to collaborate with and lead a multi-cultural team to support a global client?
-Was there a major client issue that you resolved without specific direction or much information from others?
-For students or new graduates who may not have work-related project experience, you can still convey how you have demonstrated leadership using class project work or extracurricular work.
+Was there a major client issue that you resolved without a specific direction or much information from others?
+For students or new graduates who may not have a work-related project experience, you can still convey how you have demonstrated leadership using class project work or extracurricular work.
 It’s also a great way to show that you are involved in other activities outside of school or work.

 - Tell me about your most recent major accomplishment.

 Here is your opportunity to show the value you can bring to the team and company!
 Were you able to deliver exceptional service to a client?
 Did you effectively collaborate with others (at work/in class) to reach a goal or target by leveraging the appropriate resources?
 Have you needed to mitigate risk and quickly resolve issues?
 Were you able to build strong relationships with stakeholders and clients to create a future for continued engagements?
 This is the best way to demonstrate why you should be hired.

 Read the Big Interview guide to preparing interview stories for these and other behavioral questions.